 Article continues below this ad

-NASCAR’s vice president, Elton Sawyer, talked about how this is unacceptable and hence the entire team is facing the brunt.
+NASCAR’s vice president, Elton Sawyer, talked about how this was unacceptable and hence the entire team would face the brunt.
 After announcing the penalty, he said, “We did that in a way that we included team leadership in this one.
 It’s something we feel like we want to get our point across that it’s the responsibility of all of us – the team owners, the team leadership, as well as ourselves here at NASCAR – to uphold the integrity of our sport and our racing, to make sure that when our fans show up on a given day and watch a race, they’re seeing the best competition possible, and there’s nothing that’s in there manipulating that.”

 The radio conversations implied that the manipulation was done to aid the manufacturers – Chevy and Toyota.
 While NASCAR currently doesn’t have a rule to penalize OEMs (original equipment manufacturers), according to Sawyer, they might in the future.
 “We do feel like this is the right path at this time.
 We will make sure going forward if we need to, we will ramp it up again.
 We will include drivers.
 We will include OEMs going forward if we need to.
 We will get this point across.”